tallforasmurf/CHIP8IDE/readme.md

 # CHIP8IDE

 CHIP8IDE is a programming and execution environment based on the CHIP-8 and SCHIP-48 virtual machines.
-CHIP-8 is a virtual machine originally designed for the COSMAC VIP, an early microcomputer kit.
-SCHIP is a later enhancement written for the HP-48 graphing calculator.
-(More history is given below.)
+CHIP-8 is a virtual machine that was originally designed for the COSMAC VIP, an early microcomputer kit, in 1977-78.
+(More fascinating history is given below.)

-CHIP8IDE supports entry, editing, assembly, disassembly, execution and debugging of programs written for the S/CHIP-8 architecture.
+CHIP8IDE allows entry, editing, assembly, disassembly, execution and debugging of programs written for the S/CHIP-8 architecture.

+**for current status and to-do list scroll to end**

 ## User interface